-Our intention is to keep most of the land in long-term forestry, with some parcels developed for their mineral resources and returned back to forestry after the minerals have been removed.
-We are committed to protecting key riparian areas, the primary wildlife corridors that cross our property, and water quality and flows that impact the Chico Creek salmon run.
+Our intention is to keep most of the tree farm in long-term forestry, with the remainder used for mineral resources, residential development, or similar purposes.
+We are committed to protecting key riparian areas, the primary wildlife corridors that cross our property, and water quality and flows that impact Kitsap Lake and the Chico Creek salmon run.

 2004 Acquired 1,700 acres above Kitsap Lake from Port Blakely Tree Farms under the name Ueland Tree Farm, LLC